-This argument is now generally known as the mutual optimism explanation of war, and is among the most widely accepted explanations of why war occurs.1 In a recent article in the American Journal of Political Science, Fey and Ramsay (2007, henceforth F&R) argue that this explanation is mistaken on logical grounds, and that war cannot occur between two actors because of mutual optimism about the likelihood of victory.
+This argument is now generally known as the mutual optimism explanation of war, and is among the most widely accepted explanations of why war occurs.
+In a recent article in the American Journal of Political Science, Fey and Ramsay (2007, henceforth Fey & Ramsay) argue that this explanation is mistaken on logical grounds, and that war cannot occur between two actors because of mutual optimism about the likelihood of victory.
 Furthermore, war occurs in many formal models under incomplete information not because of mutual optimism but because actors are 'locked in' by the extensive form of the game (to wit, war happens by assumption because analysts have not given actors enough flexibility to avoid it).
-If correct, their analysis would have serious implications for the conflict literature, formal and nonformal alike.
+If correct, their analysis would have serious implications for the conflict literature, formal and non-formal alike.
+It would show that a well-established explanation for war is theoretically incoherent.
 It would also reveal that in the large majority of formal models of war under incomplete information, war occurs as a consequence of arbitrary modeling restrictions.
 In other words, these models would not provide any explanation of war whatsoever!

 We have two goals in this article.
 The first is to provide a theoretical account of the mutual optimism mechanism that is more comprehensive than has been done previously.
-One of the major problems with F&R's critique is that it is predicated an an exceptionally narrow view of this mechanism, a view that is not in line with developments in the theoretical literature over the past three decades.
+One of the major problems with Fey & Ramsay's critique is that it is predicated an an exceptionally narrow view of this mechanism, a view that is not in line with developments in the theoretical literature over the past three decades.
 The evolution of the mutual optimism explanation is implicit in our existing models, and we now make it explicit.
 We use a simple ultimatum crisis bargaining model to establish a coherent specification of this mechanism.
-Since this model is part of the family F&R criticize, we use it to demonstrate the flaws in their reasoning and explain why their seemingly intuitive critique cannot be used to undermine the validity of this explanation for war.
+Since this model is part of the family Fey & Ramsay criticize, we use it to demonstrate the flaws in their reasoning and explain why their seemingly intuitive critique cannot be used to undermine the validity of this explanation for war.
 Furthermore, we show that their indictment of formal models of war under incomplete information is likewise baseless, for both technical and conceptual reasons.